Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### Additionnaly, it's common practice in data analysis to get information for basic statistics ..
+##### Additionnaly, it's common practice in data analysis to get information for basic statistics..
+Look at std

 <br>